sphis-sinco/project-dreamland/actions/run/README.md

 To run in "watch" mode add `-D watch`
 To have comments add `-D comments`

+Add "LIBFILENAME=" and then the name of the file with your haxelibs
+Add "HMM_SKIP" to skip the library installation

 Or you can just run the `.bat` files.
 But those are release builds only